-Figure 3 shows the actual and forecast UI Trust Fund balance in 2003-27 for the last two forecasts.
-The expectation is that the balance will increase less rapidly than in the September 2023 forecast because of the changes in state benefit payments and contributions discussed above.
-The balance was \$5.3 billion on March 30, 2023.
+Figure 3 (on the following page) shows the actual and forecast UI Trust Fund balance between 2003 and 2028 for the last two forecasts.
+The expectation is that the balance will increase less rapidly than in the December 2023 forecast because of the changes in state benefit payments and contributions discussed above.
+The balance was \$5.8 billion on December 31, 2023.
 This means the balance fully recovered from the Pandemic Recession.

 Forward funding - the accumulation of prerecession reserves - is necessary to maintain solvency while avoiding the need to replenish the UI Trust Fund with alternative funding sources.
 Per section 1201 of the Social Security Act, a state must request a federal UI loan if it forecasts the UI Trust Fund does not have reserves to pay at least three months of benefits.
 Fortunately, the expectation is that this will not occur in Oregon.
-On May 30, 2023, 2 states and a territory had federal UI loans of \$25.4 billion.
+On February 28, 2024, 3 states and a territory had federal UI loans of \$28.2 billion.
 This amount does not include the other funding sources that were used to replenish state UI Trust Fund balances (CARES recovery funds, ARPA recovery funds, nonfederal loans and state general funds).
 Since March 2020, 72% of states and territories (38 of 53) have used at least 1 source of federal funds to replenish their UI Trust Fund balance, and 17 of these states have used 2 sources.

 If a state borrows money to pay UI benefits, taxable employers will often need to pay borrowing costs in addition to UI payroll contributions.
 There is an interest charge on federal UI loans that cannot be paid from the UI Trust Fund.
 In Oregon, if the interest payable from a federal UI loan exceeds the threshold given by ORS 657.840(2), each taxable employer shall be assessed a federal advance interest repayment tax.
 Additionally, the Federal Unemployment Tax Act (FUTA) payroll tax credit can be reduced for states that have an outstanding UI loan for 2 consecutive years.
 The credit reduction rises each subsequent year that the loan is not repaid in full.
 Employers in states with a credit reduction incur a FUTA tax rate of 0.6% + FUTA credit reduction.
-For 2022, 5 states and territories that borrowed during the Pandemic Recession have a FUTA credit reduction of at least 0.3%.
+For 2023, 3 states and territories that borrowed during the Pandemic Recession have a FUTA credit reduction of at least 0.6%.
+Through February 2024, 3 states and territories are faced with a FUTA credit reduction of at least 0.9%.

 The UI Trust fund earns quarterly interest on the balance invested at the U.S. Treasury.
 This additional fund stream increases the likelihood of a lower statewide UI tax schedule and individual employer tax rates.
-From the Trust Fund balance low point of \$767 million in the second quarter of 2010, the UI Trust Fund has earned interest of \$957 million, including \$37.0 million in the third quarter of 2023.
+From the Trust Fund balance low point of \$767 million in the second quarter of 2010, the UI Trust Fund has earned interest of \$995 million, including \$38.0 million in the fourth quarter of 2023.